altangent/ccxws/README.md

 A websocket client that connects to a specific exchange.
 There is an implementation of this class for each exchange that governs the specific rules for managing the realtime connections to the exchange.

+#### Properties

+##### reconnectIntervalMs (int) - default 15000

+Property that must be set before the first subscription (and subsequent connection).
+This will enable a check at the reconnection interval that looks for ANY broadcast message from the server.
+If there has not been a message since the last check a reconnection (close, connect) operation is performed.

 #### Events

 ##### trade